azat-co/fullstack-javascript/chapter4/chapter4.md

 know is a few classes and methods, which we cover in this book.
 Everything else is JavaScript, not a domain-specific language.

-Setting Up Backbone.js App from Scratch
+Setting Up a Backbone.js App from Scratch
 =======================================

 <span id="settingup" class="anchor"></span>We're going to build a
-typical starter Hello World application using Backbone.js and Mode-View-Controller (MVC) architecture.
+typical starter Hello World application using Backbone.js and Model-View-Controller (MVC) architecture.
 It might sound like overkill in the beginning, but as we go along we'll add more and more complexity, including models, subviews, and collections.